xuleimath/website/docs/examples/understanding_template.md

 ```

 ### Embedding
-To embed the guest methods, add a `build.rs` file to the methods directory where you want the methods embedded.
-This is where your host code will need to look to find the guest methods.
+The guest methods are embedded using a `build.rs` file in the methods directory where you want the methods embedded.
+This is where the host code will need to look to find the guest methods.
 A basic `build.rs` file for embedding methods looks as follows:
 ```
 fn main() {
     risc0_build::embed_methods();